cybozu-go/moco/docs/design.md

 ### Tools

-- `kubectl-myso`: CLI to manipulate MySQL cluster (e.g. change master manually).
+- `kubectl-myso`: CLI to manipulate MySQL cluster.
+It provides functionalities such as:
+  - Change master manually.
+  - Port-forward to MySQL servers.
+  - Execute SQL like `mysql -u -p` without credential files.
+  - Fetch a credential file to local environment.

 ### Diagram